Turbul3nce/Ducky-Scripts/README.md

 # README.md
-### DuckyScripts for Hak5 gear.
-Rubber Ducky and Bash Bunny.
+### DuckyScripts for Hak5 gear: Rubber Ducky and Bash Bunny.
 #### *Should only be used in authorized testing enviorments.

 ## Demonstration Video